 The fungus that causes apple scab (Venturia inaequalis) overwinters in diseased leaves on the ground.
 In the spring, the fungus in the leaves produces spores and releases them into the air.
 The spores are then carried by wind, rain, or irrigation to growing tips, leaves, flowers, or developing fruit on the same tree or of nearby trees.

-A secondary infection generates new spores within nine to 17 days, and this disease cycle can repeat itself many times during the growing season in warm, wet weather.
+A secondary infection can generate new spores within nine to 17 days, and this disease cycle can repeat itself many times during the growing season in warm, wet weather.

 Damage from Apple Scab

-Trees infected with apple scab are unsightly but the damage is more far-reaching.
-If a tree loses its leaves prematurely, and if that happens several years in a row, the tree will become weaker—its growth will be affected, it will bloom less, it will be more prone to winter injury, and more susceptible to other diseases and pests.
+Trees infected with apple scab are unsightly, but the damage is more far-reaching.
+If a tree loses its leaves prematurely, and if that happens several years in a row, the tree will become weaker.
+Its growth will be affected, it will bloom less, it will be more prone to winter injury, and it will be more susceptible to other diseases and pests.

 The apples from an infected tree can become so unappealing and deformed that you might only be able to use them for apple cider at best, or they might be unfit for eating altogether.

 However, not all apple scab fungi are the same.
 There are different, host-specific strains.
 The apple scab strain that affects apples and crabapples is the same, which also means that an infected crabapple tree can spread the disease to a nearby apple tree, and vice versa.
 The strain that affects mountain ash, on the other hand, does not affect apples or crabapples.

 Not all apple cultivars are equally susceptible to the fungus, and numerous disease-resistant apple varieties have been bred.